-Boone Fork Parking to Rough Ridge: Starting at Boone Fork Parking area mile 299.9 we will walk steadily but gradually uphill for 4.6 miles on the Tanawha trail with a lunch stop at the top of Rough Ridge.
-The 3⁄4 mi.
+Boone Fork Parking to Rough Ridge: Starting at Boone Fork Parking area mile 299.9 walk steadily but gradually uphill for 4.6 miles on the Tanawha trail with a stop at the top of Rough Ridge.
+The 3/4 mi.
 Rough Ridge section up to Ship Rock is steep and rocky.
-Spot cars for one-way, or hike back to Boone Fork Parking (9.2 mi. roundtrip).
+(9.2 mi. roundtrip).

-Boone United: Hike up the side of Howard Knob.
+Boone United: 2.5-mile loop through a hardwood forest that begins behind the Boone United Methodist Church, rambles halfway up the summit of Howard's Knob and returns to the church.
 Short but steep. elevation gain 650'.
-Less than 3-mile loop, rated moderate.
+Less than 3 mile loop, rated moderate.

 Catawba Falls near Old Fort, NC.
-Hike to beautiful lower, then upper Catawba Falls, approximately 5 mi. round trip and 700 ft. elevation gain.
+Hike to beautiful lower then upper Catawba Falls, approximately 5 mi. round trip and 700 ft. elevation gain.
 Hike to upper falls is steep, rocky, corroded and slippery with rope assists in places.
 Along the way we will pass historic stone buildings and a dam used for power in the early 1900s.
 Return via the ridge with one water crossing near the end.

 China Creek Trail: Moderate to strenuous.
 Significant elevation change - probably 1,800 feet, about 4-5 miles one way.
 Includes water crossings and rock scrambling.
 Spot cars at Sandy Flat off 221 and then proceed down the Globe Road where we will start our hike up the trail back to the cars.
-If it is a pleasant day, we may see people doing the sport of "bouldering" near the top.
+If it is a pleasant day we may see people doing the sport of "bouldering" near the top.

 Colbert's Ridge: Hike Colbert's Ridge off Highway 80 on the way to Mt.
-Mitchell and is part of the Black Mountain Crest Trail.
+Mitchell, and is part of the Black Mountain Crest Trail.
 The hike is about 8 mi. out and back, with an elev. gain of 2925 ft.; rated moderate/strenuous.
 There are beautiful views of the Black Mountains and a unique view of Grandfather Mountain.
 Bring hiking sticks as the trail is steep in some places, and plenty of water.

 Cold Prong Pond to Storyteller Rock: This hike will follow the Tanawha Trail from Cold Prong Pond parking area (299 BRP) to the Nuwati Trail and Storyteller Rock.
-Approximately 7 mi. round trip.
-Rated easy to moderate.
+7 mi. round trip; steady uphill with 1,489' elevation gain.
+Rated moderate.